behniafb/wpm-repo/README.md

 - MySQL Deployment
 - PhpMyAdmin has an Ingress

-## Nice to do

-1. Create a Terraform script for the Kubernetes cluster
-2. Create a CI/CD Azure Pipeline in YAML format in the root project.

 ## Delivery
 1. You will be given a VPS running Ubuntu 22, you must be able to deploy with the single command line on this VPS.